Search

 Back to top

-While rare, avian influenza in humans is mainly caused by contact with:
+While rare, avian influenza in humans is mainly caused by:

-• Contaminated vehicles, equipment, clothing and footwear at farms where there are infected birds, and
+• Contact with contaminated vehicles, equipment, clothing and footwear at farms where there are infected animals.

 The virus does not spread easily from birds to humans or from human to human.
 However, there have been very rare cases when the avian virus has spread from one ill person to another, but the transmission beyond that person has been limited.